All » Google Sheets » What is Google Sheets and How Does it Work?

-Google Sheets is one of the productivity applications that’s included with free consumer Gmail and with Google Workspace [for business].
+Google Sheets is a productivity application that comes with free consumer Gmail and Google Workspace [for business].

-It is a cloud-based spreadsheet application.
+Sheets is a cloud-based spreadsheet application.
 No desktop software is needed to create and edit spreadsheets.
-Spreadsheets are stored in the cloud, on a virtual drive called Google Drive.
+Spreadsheets are stored in the cloud on a virtual drive called Google Drive.

 Google Sheets can be used for everything from basic calculations to sophisticated data analysis.